Words were tinged with memories of his trying past as the preacher spoke from his alter.

 A family of faith

-Before coming to Mount Pleasant with his uncles in 2011, Dearing found himself struggling to cope with multiple mental health conditions.
+Before coming to in Mount Pleasant with his uncles in 2011, Dearing found himself struggling to cope with multiple mental conditions.

-Suffering from severe attention deficit disorder, and a mild form of autism that has been compared to Asperger’s Syndrome, the conditions have put Dearing through difficult challenges at colleges in Vermont and Virginia.
+Suffering from severe attention deficit disorder, and a mild form of autism that has been compared to Asperger’s Syndrome, the conditions have put Dearing through some difficulty at colleges in Vermont and Virginia.

 He came to live with Nicholson and Kelley in the hopes of finally addressing the issues, and moving on with his life.